dbones/dbones.github.io/_posts/2019-01-12-tdd-an-ioc-container-part-3.md

 ![](https://raw.githubusercontent.com/dbones/dbones.github.io/master/images/posts/2019/bonsai/perf-05.PNG)

-We did not hit the Ultra-Fast speed of Grace, however we have implmented a significant improvement.
+We did not hit the Ultra-Fast speed of Grace, however we have implemented a significant improvement.

 I have noticed that some of the other containers use their own collections in order to gain performance increases form AVL to HashTables.

-However we did find several area's which will significantly improve the performce.
+However we did find several area's which will significantly improve the performance.

 The winner items here were the compiled Expressions and tracking.

-Concurancy access to the instance cache and an alternative to tracking has not been fully looked into. (may do a seperate post on these).
+Concurrency access to the instance cache and an alternative to tracking has not been fully looked into. (may do a separate post on these).